brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 * While absent, participants will not be included in decision-making processes.
 They retain all other expectations of the collective.
 * Other participants are expected to attempt to check-in and identify if there are any barriers to participation that could be resolved by the collective.
-* PAS Crew are responsible for reminding an absent participant that they will be considered to have opted-out of participation if unable to either re-engage or communicate an intention to pause participation (go on hiatus) during this period.
+* Ops Crew are responsible for reminding an absent participant that they will be considered to have opted-out of participation if unable to either re-engage or communicate an intention to pause participation (go on hiatus) during this period.

 To return to participating, an absent participant needs to communicate they want to pause participation (go on hiatus) for a set time-period or opt-in to participation again.
 Returning participants are expected to ask for support to catch up on any agreements or collective practices that emerged in their absence.